-Was your loved one killed in an accident in St. Petersburg, FL?
+Was your loved one killed in an accident in St. Petersburg, Florida?
 You’ve suffered an unimaginable loss.
-An experienced St. Petersburg wrongful death lawyer at Perenich, Caulfield, Avril & Noyes can help you fight to recover compensation from the responsible parties.
+An experienced St. Petersburg wrongful death lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help you fight to recover compensation from the responsible parties.

 Since 1955, our legal team has recovered more than $675 million in compensation for our clients.
 You can trust our award-winning lawyers to fight for the maximum compensation your family deserves.

-How Perenich, Caulfield, Avril & Noyes Can Help With a Wrongful Death Claim in St. Petersburg
+How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help With a Wrongful Death Claim in St. Petersburg

 As much as you try to prepare for the future, it’s never possible to fully prepare for the unexpected death of a loved one.
 While you’re dealing with your grief, you’ll also have to handle the more practical aspects of life, like work, raising your family, and dealing with household costs.
 That can make you question your future financial security.

 If someone else was responsible for your tragic loss, you deserve to hold them accountable.
-Our experienced St. Petersburg personal injury attorneys at Perenich, Caulfield, Avril & Noyes can help you seek compensation for the loss you’ve suffered.
+Our experienced St. Petersburg personal injury attorneys at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help you seek compensation for the loss you’ve suffered.

 Collectively, our legal team has over 300 years of experience in personal injury law.
 We are the oldest personal injury firm in Tampa Bay — and one of the most decorated.
 We’ve been recognized as “Super Lawyers” and “Rising Stars” by Thomson Reuters Super Lawyers.
 Tampa Bay Magazine has also included members of our team on its list of “Top Lawyers.”